VeloSteve/CBASS-R-Shield/README.md

 2. Require less assembly skill and fewer wires.
 3. Be more reliable by keeping making most electrical connections on the PCB.
 4. Potentially save costs by using fewer separate "breakouts".
+5. Support enhancements such as a better display, Bluetooth connectivity, and control of either 120V or 12V power for different chiller systems.

 ## Building Boards
 There are a few ways to get the physical boards.